 After a successful migration, you need to remove the move request.
 Run the following command –

 While the Windows Powershell provides complete steps to migrate Room mailbox to Office 365, you will find it hard to follow the procedure as it needs some changes in the Active Directory.
 So, only a root user of Active Directory will be able to enable the resource mailbox.
 If you do not have access to active directory, then you will not be able to complete the room mailbox to Office 365 migration.
 To get the desired job done, you need the assistance from a competent professional tool which can access the room mailbox and migrate it to Office 365.
-Kernel Migrator for Exchange – Express Edition is a light-weight Exchange migration tool which can access the room mailbox and migrate it directly to Office 365 account.
+Exchange Migrator – Express Edition is a light-weight Exchange migration tool which can access the room mailbox and migrate it directly to Office 365 account.
 It completes the process in minimum steps and provides appropriate filters to select the desired item for migration.